 Additionally, the Journey is still recovering from the impacts and disruptions of the ongoing COVID-19 pandemic.
-During 2020 and 2021 most of the programing and events for the Heritage Area were canceled or moved to a virtual format.
-While 2022 brought a return to some in-person programming, relationships are still being rebuilt and periodic COVID breakouts are still impacting their work.
+During 2020 and 2021 most of the programing and events for the heritage area were canceled or moved to a virtual format.
+While 2022 brought a return to some in-person programming, relationships are still being rebuilt and periodic COVID breakouts have impacted its work.